zhutao100/qwen-code/docs/cli/configuration-v1.md

   - **Category:** UI
   - **Requires Restart:** No
   - **Example:** `"enableWelcomeBack": false`
   - **Details:** When enabled, Qwen Code will automatically detect if you're returning to a project with a previously generated project summary (`.qwen/PROJECT_SUMMARY.md`) and show a dialog allowing you to continue your previous conversation or start fresh.
-This feature integrates with the `/chat summary` command and quit confirmation dialog.
+This feature integrates with the `/summary` command and quit confirmation dialog.
 See the [Welcome Back documentation](./welcome-back.md) for more details.